 A child should come to school even though he/she may be late.
 All tardiness is recorded and marked on the report card.
-Parents will be consulted about chronic tardiness and the child may be required to make up time missed.
+Parents/guardians will be consulted about chronic tardiness and the child may be required to make up time missed.
+If a child oversleeps or is late legitimately, please bring him/her to school.
+Lateness is better than absence.